Make the Export Sale: Shipping BasicsFreight Forwarders

 Steps to resolve customs clearance problems in foreign markets.

-- National Customs Brokers and Freight Forwarders Association of America can recommend brokers/members in your area who can assist with shipping specialized products.
+- National Customs Brokers and Freight Forwarders Association of America, and other shippers's associations can recommend brokers/members in your area who can assist with shipping specialized products.
 Some of the larger logistics companies, such as UPS, FedEx, and DHL are also freight forwarders and customs brokers.